archivesspace/archivesspace/docs/user/archivesspace-plug-ins.md

         name
         cardinality
       ...
+    depends_on_plugins
+       A list of plugin names that this plugin requires in order to operate
+    recommends_plugins
+        A list of plugin names that pair well with this plugin, but that aren't strictly necessary

 `system_menu_controller` and `repository_menu_controller` specify the names of frontend controllers that will be accessible via the system and repository toolbars respectively.
 A `Plug-ins` dropdown